aehsu/pentimento/docs/design.rst

 Design
 =======
- Though version 1.0 of the framework is designed for hand-written lecture notes specifically, the mentality of Pentimento was to design a base for any type of lecture.
+ Though Pentimento is designed for hand-written lecture notes specifically, the mentality of Pentimento was to design a base for any type of lecture.
 Text-based lectures are an area to which we hope to quickly migrate, leveraging the existing structure of Pentimento.
 The first version of Pentimento was developed using Cocoa, and was therefore specific to OS X. The current version of Pentimento uses JavaScript and is based in the browser for cross-compatibility across platforms.

 Ideology